Physical Address

 Market demand and supply dynamics play a crucial role in determining charter rates.
 High demand or low supply can increase costs, while an oversupply of ships or reduced demand can lead to lower rates.

 Charter rates and fuel prices are inherently volatile, fluctuating with market conditions.
 This volatility requires strategic planning and cost management to navigate effectively.
+That is one of the main downsides of chartering, where one is not in complete control of the vessel nor its prices.
 To illustrate the impact of market demand and supply on charter rates, and how fuel price changes have historically affected chartering costs, the following table provides a detailed overview:

 Factor | Description | Impact Example | Recent Trend/Event |